The Classic Itinerary

 Day 5 Milford Sound - Te Anau

-By now the morning schedule will be routine – only this time you’ll have your belongings labelled to go in the bus, and returned borrowed gear.
+This morning after breakfast the guides will ensure your belongings are labelled to go in the bus.
 The bus will drop you at the wharf to board the Cruise on the famous Milford Sound.
 Enjoy waterfalls and wildlife and glimpse the Tasman Sea before returning to dry land and hopping back on the bus for the ride back to Te Anau.

 In Te Anau, you will be directed to your accommodation for the night.
 The rest of your day and night is free to explore or relax ready for the next section of your hike - The Routeburn Track.

-Please note: Dinner & breakfast the following morning are not included in the package.
+Please note: Dinner, and breakfast the following morning are not included in the package.

 Day 6 - Te Anau to Mackenzie Lodge